CoderSales/robotCanRevInterface/README.md

 ____

-Go to Basic tab.

-____

-Make sure to use REV Hardware Client to set the device ID.

-Set Id to 10 for motor controller 1 - front left

-Set Id to 11 for motor controller 2 - front right
+REV Hardware Client > set device ID: | Set Id to 10 for motor controller 1 - front left | Set Id to 11 for motor controller 2 - front right

-Set Id to 12 for motor controller 3 - rear left

-Set Id to 13 for motor controller 4 - rear right
+Set Id to 12 for motor controller 3 - rear left | Set Id to 13 for motor controller 4 - rear right

 ____